togi2benji/Tennis-Ranking-Tracker/README.md

 4. Created functions to fetch data from api and display as a list.
 5. Updated UI dynamically with a function.

+## Learning
+With this challenge I learned a bit about utilizing promises, fetching data, consuming APIs, and bit more familiarity with Node JS.
+Although, I am not an expert, I have enjoyed the experience of debugging, googling, and scrubbing through code to get answers/solutions for my concerns.
+I also got to experience the joy of using template literals.
+I also came across a really great resource that explains concepts very well.
+[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn)

+# Program Specifics
+***
 ## Choices between ATP and WTA

 Two buttons are provided to the user to click on.
 Based on their selection one of two functions will be run